Timeshare International Treaties

 International judgements are moot in the UK unless the resort country has a money treaty with the UK.
 Consumers and resorts should be aware that no such money treaty exists between the UK and many countries.

-To have effect in the UK a resort is obliged to seek the high Court’s indulgence in the registering of the debt and against a consumer.
+To have effect in the UK a resort is obliged to seek the High Court’s indulgence in the registering of the debt and against a consumer.

 A resort is therefore required to seek permission from High Court of Justice in England.

-A full, complete and translated documents are required as well as particulars of information.
+Full, complete and translated documents are required as well as particulars of information.

 If an application is received, Judgement may be registered, however at all times and whilst in the jurisdiction of the UK resorts will have to concede to all English rules and CPR procedures.